VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

-# AdventOfCode StarterKit
+# AdventOfCode starter kit

-This project can be used as starterkit for the [AdventOfCode](https://www.AdventOfCode.com] competition.
+This project can be used as starter kit for the [AdventOfCode](https://www.AdventOfCode.com) advent calendar.

 ## Provision a new day

-To get started quickly, this starterkit assists you with the generator for initializing the source code for the puzzles.
-Just run the application and enter the number of the day, your want to initialize.
+To get started quickly, this starter kit assists you with a generator for initializing the source code to solve the puzzles the day.
+Just run the application and enter the number of the day, you want to initialize.

 The generator creates the following:
 - A new directory for the requested day
 - The boilerplate code for the solver
 - The Unit-Tests to execute the solver
-- An empty textfile called input.txt (will be opened in the standard texteditor)
+- An empty text file called input.txt (will be opened in the standard text editor)

 ## Implement the solver